fatih/vim-go-tutorial/README.md

 }
 ```

-Now when we call `:GoTest` a quickfix window wil be open with two errors.
+Now when we call `:GoTest` a quickfix window will be open with two errors.
 However if go inside the `TestBar` function and call `:GoTestFunc`, you'll see
 that our test passes!
 This is really useful if you have a lot of tests that
 takes time and you only want to test certain tests.